Need a Car Accident Lawyer in Atlanta, Georgia?

 It’s important to note that after a dollar amount is agreed upon, the money from the settlement typically doesn’t get to you right away.

-Can you get this compensation on your own without a lawyer?
-Possibly, but find out why it is essential to hire a car accident lawyer to get the compensation you deserve.
+Can you get this compensation for damages on your own without legal counsel?
+Possibly, but find out why it is essential to hire an experienced car accident lawyer to get the compensation you deserve.

 How Much Does a Car Accident Lawyer Cost?

-Many Atlanta lawyers will agree to represent you and your case on contingency.
-That means they don’t require money up front or by the hour.
+Many Atlanta lawyers will agree to represent you and your case on a contingency fee basis.
+That means they don’t require an attorney fee upfront or by the hour.

 If they win your case, they will take a portion of your settlement or award.
 However, if your case does not win, you won’t owe anything.